yuanqing/cuba/README.md

   --sheetId, -s      ID of the sheet to run the query on.
 This is the value
                      after `#gid=` in the spreadsheet URL.
 Defaults to '0'.
                                                          [string] [default: "0"]
-  --sheetName, -m    Name of the sheet to run the query on.             [string]
+  --sheetName, -n    Name of the sheet to run the query on.             [string]
 ```

 ## Prior art